 Bahrain Grand Prix, Bahrain International Circuit

-Bahrain GP 2024 packages include:
+Bahrain GP 2026 packages include:

 - Four nights accommodation.

-- 3 day weekend race tickets.
+- 3-day weekend race tickets.

-- Return flights from selected UK airports.
+- Return flights from selected UK airports. (departure date 09 April)

 Race transfers are NOT included.